prdk0/prdk0.github.io/_posts/2019-08-17-reactjs-intro-installation.md

 Install Nodejs

-: - For Installing Reactjs first you nedd to install <a href="https://nodejs.org/en/download/" target="_blank">Nodejs</a>.
+: - For Installing Reactjs first we need to install <a href="https://nodejs.org/en/download/" target="_blank">Nodejs</a>.
 It will be Nice to use Node version manager tool like <a href="https://github.com/nvm-sh/nvm" target="_blank">NVM</a> to install Nodejs.

 : - Get the lastest version of nodejs list from remote by using nvm command